 - Search Queries: The magnifying glass takes you to information about what types of queries your pages are showing up for

-The pie chart icon is a slide out menu for to see your AdWords and Organic search data, which requires you to link Google Analytics
+The pie chart icon is a slide out menu for to see your Google Ads and Organic search data, which requires you to link Google Analytics

 Finally, the question mark icon is another slide out menu with Knowledge Base and Contact Us options.